 I’ve edited 100+ manuscripts since becoming an editor in 2011, working with both self-publishing authors and publishing houses.
 Here are just a handful of books I’ve worked on.
 For each, I’ve either provided creative guidance or sentence-level editing (or both).

-I’ve worked with Sophie on two full-length novels.
+I’ve worked with Sophie on three full-length novels.
 She tries to maintain the author’s voice as much as possible and has a great eye for detail – she’s not afraid of pushing you to make the best of your writing.
 I really don’t know where I’d be without her guidance in shaping my stories, or sharpening up those rough edges!

 Yes.
 Please let me know the nationality of your intended readership in your enquiry.
 Keep in mind I don’t normally work with authors whose first language isn’t English as this often requires a different set of skills, but feel free to enquire.